jkeveren/cromple/readme.txt

 	it outputs to "bin/cromple".

 Installation
-	1. clone to somewhere you want to keep (~/.opt/cromple).
+	1. Build with "build.sh".
-	2. Build with "./build.sh"
+	2. Install with "./install.sh" (copies "bin/cromple" to "/usr/local/bin").
-	3. Symlink "/usr/local/bin/cromple" to "bin/cromple".
-		as root: "ln -s ~/.opt/cromple/bin/cromple /usr/local/bin/cromple"
+		This will ask for password.
+Read the script first (it's one line).

 Updating
-	1. "git pull"
+	1. Pull updates with "git pull".
-	2. "./build.sh"
+	2. Build with "./build.sh".
-		No need to copy the binary or re-create the symlink.
+	3. Install again with "./install.sh" (replaces old binary).

 Automated Tests
 	Tests are in the "test" directory.
 Run "test/test.py".
-	"watch.sh" uses entr(https://eradman.com/entrproject) to rebuild and run tests.
+	"watch.sh" uses entr (https://eradman.com/entrproject) to rebuild and run tests.